GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 # Preference Log

+- 2026-08-23: Extended peripheral-header alignment across device constants, all register-field macros, sibling bitfield comments, and documented closing register members so the complete header uses coherent shared columns.
+- 2026-08-23: Restricted static LUTs to genuine table-shaped per-instance data; required a base-address `switch` instead of a parallel array for small fixed dispatch such as an RCC bus or clock/reset mask lookup, since the memory-for-speed LUT trade-off doesn't pay for itself on a one-time configuration-path lookup.
+- 2026-08-23: Clarified that one peripheral `Register Defines` domain uses a single macro-value column across every register sub-banner; sub-banners do not restart alignment.
+- 2026-08-23: Fixed the repository's visual-alignment basis at four-column tab stops so tab-only macro alignment renders consistently in the owner's editor.
+- 2026-08-23: Required exactly one blank line between complete register-field macro families, with no blank lines inside a `_Pos`/optional `_Width`/`_Msk`/ alias family; standalone raw field values follow the same separation rule.
 - 2026-08-23: Extended the fully braced, multi-line requirement from `switch` cases to every `if`/`else` body, prohibiting collapsed single-line `{ statement; }` forms even for runs of similar short conditions.